dirkbuslei/kmh-tasks/README.md

   - Use only generic terms like Database/Datastore, Load Balancer, File Storage etc. -> Don't refer to a specific cloud provider oder service
   - We don't need a complex UML diagram
   - Describe your architecture decisions in key points (no long text)

+## Contact

+  If you have have trouble understanding the tasks or general questions, don't hesitate to contact me directly:
+  Mark Labenski<mark.labenski@kmh-gmbh.com>

+glhf